DaanDeMeyer/reproc/README.md

   helper function that can be used to perform multiple stop actions in a row with timeouts inbetween.

-- It is strongly recommended to ignore the `SIGPIPE` signal in the parent process.
+- (POSIX) It is strongly recommended to ignore the `SIGPIPE` signal in the parent process.

   On POSIX, writing to a closed stdin pipe of a child process will terminate the parent process with the `SIGPIPE` signal by default.
 To avoid this, the